 High School Math Grade Point Average: To be reported for FIRST-TIME STUDENTS.
 The student's high school GPA on all Math courses, as calculated by the submitting institution.
 The GPA can be calculated using the best four non-remedial math courses, or by using all courses numbered 16XXXX.
 Data is reported as a four-character data field, to thousandths.
 For example, a student with a HSGPA of 3.854 would be coded as 3854.
-This should not be blank, but may be for those students with GEDs, adults age \geq 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.
+This may be blank only for those students with GEDs, adults age ≥ 25 , international students, or first-time students at open admission (2-year) institutions, when the information is not available.